 Local Professional Services

 Firms should retain a local attorney when doing business in Rwanda, particularly as Rwandan employment law can prove difficult for American firms to uphold correctly.
 An attorney list is available from the U.S. Embassy in Kigali.
-Some large accounting and professional service firms including Deloitte and Touche, Ernst and Young, Price Waterhouse Coopers, KPMG, and Boston Consulting Group have a physical presence in Rwanda.
+Some large accounting and professional service firms including Deloitte, Ernst and Young, Price Waterhouse Coopers, and KPMG maintain a physical presence in Kigali.
+Boston Consulting Group manages regional activities from Nairobi and Johannesburg.

 Principal Business Associations

-Legally recognized by the Government of Rwanda in November 2019, the American Chamber of Commerce (AmCham) has over 57 members that are U.S. companies or associated with U.S. companies.
+Legally recognized by the Government of Rwanda in November 2019, the American Chamber of Commerce (AmCham) comprises U.S. companies or local companies associated with U.S. companies or those doing business with the United States.

 The East African Business Council (EABC) is the umbrella organization of the private sector in East Africa, headquartered in Arusha, Tanzania.
 Established in 1997, EABC facilitates private sector participation in the integration process of the EAC to improve the region’s trade and investment climate.

-European Business Chamber Rwanda (EBAR) followed in the footsteps of the AmCham and now serves to promote European business ties between Rwanda and the EU.
+- European Business Chamber Rwanda (EBCR) followed in the footsteps of the AmCham and now serves to promote European business ties between Rwanda and the EU.

 Limitations on Selling U.S. Products and Services